Registration is closed

 As Change Agents and Agile Practitioners, we are always looking for new approaches to facilitate meaningful change, especially in today's fast-paced environment.

 This workshop is for everyone who wants to positively change his organization and needs answers to those questions:

 Lean Change Management is a feedback-driven, transparent and inclusive approach to change.
 It is designed for all those passionate to facilitate such meaningful and trust-building change into their organization.
 It has been developed by Jason Little and is used by companies worldwide.
 Based on Agile, Design Thinking, HR and Lean Start-Up, it helps you and your organisation to facilitate successful change in today's complex world.

-With this workshop you expand your Change Toolkit and discover more practices to introduce change across your organizations.
-You will benefit from diverse group discussions, fun and engaging exercises which will deepen the learning.
-This workshop is designed to be delivered online and gives you a new perspective on how to to manage change, even when you are working remotely.
+This workshop is designed to be delivered online and gives you a new perspective on how to manage change, even when you are working remotely.

-"The ICAgile learning roadmap aligns with our fundamental belief in the power of agility across all levels and disciplines of an IT organization." - Gary L., Vice President
+"The Lean Change Management learning roadmap aligns with our fundamental belief in the power of agility across all levels and disciplines of an IT organization." - Gary L., Vice President

 「複数のバックグラウンドを持つ参加者から上手く対話を引き出して、効果的な学びへと繋げてくれたのが良かった。 」- Mitsuhiro K., Manager

 (It was a really effective learning through the dialogue with the other participants from multiple backgrounds.)

 (The facilitator gave us an easy-to-understand explanation through use cases and exercises.)